prex-aliya/rustycheckers/README.md

 black or reds.
 On this board red is yellow so that it wont blend into the board and you can actually play.

-You can move you pieces by giving the continents of the piece you want to move and where you want it to move to.
+You can move your pieces by giving the continents of the piece you want to move and where you want it to move to.
 For example:

         RED >>> 3 3 4 4